 Customer Service Improvement – at a glance

-We are committed to improving customer service and are implementing a range of initiatives to improve our interactions and relationships.
+We are committed to improving customer service and have implemented a range of initiatives to improve our interactions and relationships.

-Our customer service improvement initiatives are part of a whole-of-government program to improve service delivery.
+Our commitment to customer service improvement initiatives are part of a whole-of-government program to improve service delivery.

-Underpinned by our customer service statement, these initiatives focus on supporting principals, teachers and support staff to improve the way we interact and engage with our communities.
+Underpinned by our customer service statement, the department focuses on supporting principals, teachers and support staff to improve the way we interact and engage with our communities.
 We aim to design and deliver flexible, innovative and reliable services which meet and exceed our customers’ expectations.

 The Department of Education’s customer service statement includes the vision and values to which all staff are committed.

-We are implementing a range of initiatives to improve our interactions and relationships with our customers.
+The department has implemented a range of initiatives to improve our interactions and relationships with our customers.
+These include the following:

 Secondary schools renewal

 The Secondary School Renewal Project is improving the physical condition of nearly 60 schools, their amenities and how they present to their local community.
 The improvements increase school and street activity by making facades and entrances more attractive, improving way-finding and raising the visibility of education in the community.
 This is making our schools more welcoming for visitors.

 An intensive communication support program is available to high schools across the state.
 Schools can nominate to be involved in the program and will work with a key contact from the Schools Communication and Engagement team.
 Schools are guided through the process of developing a strategic medium to long-term communication and engagement plan.
 This will help to build a strong internal school culture, which can focus on a strong commitment to quality customer service, and will help strengthen the school's reputation in the community.